symfony-cmf/symfony-cmf-docs/bundles/seo_content/introduction.rst

 The allowed values are ``canonical`` or ``redirect``.
 Firs will cause a canonical link, the last forces a redirect to the original url (set by the document's ``SeoMetadata``.
+As every Symfony CMF bundle the SeoBundle serves an option for disabling the the sonata admin support.

 Usage
 -----